EXTRACTS FROM THE HISTORY OF SOWOOD FARM

 Ken Bartlett, of course, was correct and the builder was Francis Marsden.
 The barely legible lettering on the lintel above the doorway reads neither flackender nor Mackender but Marsden.

 ‘Mackender’ was shown to be ‘Marsden’ written in the old style lettering of the day.
+Thank you to Neville Ashby for this image and information.

 The listing also states, categorically, that ‘work has revealed substantial rafters which probably came from the buildings of the Medieval manorial centre which is known to have existed on the site from at least 1302’.